RewayD/airport-checkpoint-queueing/README.md

 ## Reproduce the project

 Use R 4.5 or a compatible recent version.
-From the repository root, run:
+From the repository root(Terminal), to generate synthetic data, run:

 ```bash
 Rscript scripts/run_all.R